Yif1999/metal-lsp/README.md

 - Built with Swift and the Language Server Protocol
 - Uses Apple's Metal compiler for validation
-- Inspired by the LSP ecosystem and Neovim's built-in LSP support
+- Inspired by the LSP ecosystem and modern editor LSP support
 - You can use this as you wish, modify it ...